omar-polo/gmid/README.md

  - `titan` is a command-line titan client.

-## Internationalisation (IRIs, UNICODE, punycode, all that stuff)
+## Internationalisation (IRIs, IDN, UNICODE)

-Even thought the current Gemini specification doesn't mention anything in this regard, I do think these are important things and so I tried to implement them in the most user-friendly way I could think of.
+Even thought the current Gemini specification doesn't mention anything in this regard, I think it's important to make as easy as possible to use non-ASCII characters in domain names and URL paths.

-For starters, gmid has full support for IRI (RFC3987 — Internationalized Resource Identifiers).
-IRIs are a superset of URIs, so there aren't incompatibilities with URI-only clients.
+For starters, gmid has full support for IRIs (RFC3987 — Internationalized Resource Identifiers).
+IRIs are a superset of URIs that allow UNICODE characters, so there aren't incompatibilities with URI-only clients.

-There is full support also for punycode.
-In theory, the user doesn't even need to know that punycode is a thing.
-The hostname in the configuration file can (and must be) in the decoded form (e.g. `naïve` and not `xn--nave-6pa`), gmid will do the rest.
+There is full support also for IDNs (Internationalized Domain Names).
+There's no need to fiddle with punycode, or even know what it is: the hostname in the configuration file can (and must be) in the decoded form (e.g. `naïve` and not `xn--nave-6pa`), gmid will do the rest.

 The only missing piece is UNICODE normalisation of the IRI path: gmid doesn't do that (yet).